Hermacle/Form-Php/README.md

 # PHP Data Submission Form

-This project is a basic form designed for data submission in PHP.
+📝 This project is a basic form designed for data submission in PHP.
 The provided code allows you to create a form and process the submitted data.

-## Usage Instructions
+## 🚀 Usage Instructions

-1. Ensure you have a web server configured to run PHP scripts.
+1. 🖥️ Ensure you have a web server configured to run PHP scripts.
-2. Download the project files to your server.
+2. ⬇️ Download the project files to your server.
-3. Access the page containing the form through your web browser.
+3. 🌐 Access the page containing the form through your web browser.
-4. Fill in the required fields and submit the form.
+4. ✏️ Fill in the required fields and submit the form.

-## Features
+## ✨ Features

-- Validation of entered email address and message.
+- ✉️ Validation of entered email address and message.
-- Handling of uploaded files: checking size, type, and storing in a specific folder.
+- 📁 Handling of uploaded files: checking size, type, and storing in a specific folder.
-- Display of user-entered information.
+- 🖥️ Display of user-entered information.
-- Display of the uploaded image, if applicable.
+- 🖼️ Display of the uploaded image, if applicable.

-## Note
+## ℹ️ Note

-Make sure the "uploads" folder is present and writable to store uploaded files.
+📂 Make sure the "uploads" folder is present and writable to store uploaded files.